alchemyplatform/aa-sdk/site/packages/aa-signers/particle/getAuthDetails.md

 # getAuthDetails

-`getAuthDetails` returns the details about the authenticated user, specifically all EOA addresses tied to the user's Particle vault.
+`getAuthDetails` returns the details about the authenticated user, specifically all EOA addresses tied to the user's Particle account.

 This method must be called after [`authenticate`](/packages/aa-signers/particle/authenticate).
 Otherwise, this method will throw an error with the message `Not Authenticated`.